sardarwaqasahmed/Ticketing-System-Microservices-On-Docker/order-service/README.md

-# RealEsate Api (Waqas Ahmed)
+# OrderServoce Api (Waqas Ahmed)

-Its an API for real-estate that contains following EndPoints:
+Its an API for managing OrderDelivery.
+Api contains following EndPoints:

-- login
-- CRUD for property
+- CRUD for OrderDelivery
-- search
+- /api/v1/search
-- approved
+- /api/v1/search/{deliveryStatus}

 # Technologies And Tools Used: